There was an error with your log in

 Red Rock Canyon has plenty of options for beginner climbers.
 Whether you’ve never climbed before or are transitioning from the gym to outdoor climbing, your guide will customize the day to suit your skill level and objectives.
 With a guide by your side, you’ll learn something new, stay safe on the rocks, and most importantly, have fun!

 For intermediate climbers, Red Rock Canyon has loads of routes to spend the day on.
-Your guide will discuss your objectives as a group, and in two days, you’ll progress your lead climbing skills with female AMGA-certified guides.
+Your guide will discuss your objectives as a group, and in two days, you’ll progress your climbing skills with female AMGA-certified guides.
 Let your guides plan the weekend so you can focus on developing your skills and bond with other female participants while climbing the classic routes or best hidden gems the area has to offer.

-• Synthetic T-shirt
+• Synthetic t-shirt

 • Fleece or lightweight down sweater